swathiiyer2/fathom/docs/optimization.rst

 Selecting the optimal :func:`score` coefficients in a complex ruleset is tricky, but it can have a huge effect on accuracy.
 Manual tweaking, supported by a laboriously constructed test harness, becomes untenable with more than a few coefficients, so we recommend letting the machine figure them out.

-To prepare your ruleset for automatic optimization, replace its scoring and other scaling constants with JS variables, and wrap it in a function which takes an array of values and plops them into those variables:
+To prepare your ruleset for automatic optimization, replace its scoring and other scaling constants with JS variables, and wrap it in a function which takes a series of values and plops them into those variables:

    .. code-block:: js
       :emphasize-lines: 13,21,23